erdinckocaman/rentalfilmstore/store-core/README.txt

 RUNNING

-Single jar file are built under "target" folder of "store-core" module.
+Single jar file is built under "target" folder of "store-core" module.
 Run the command below;

 java -Dspring.profiles.active=prod -jar store-core-1.0.0-SNAPSHOT.jar

-This should start the service and access it over browser by navigating to http://localhost:8080/swagger-ui/index.html.
+This should start the service and you can access it over browser by navigating to http://localhost:8080/swagger-ui/index.html.
 This is swagger-ui page listing all REST interfaces.
 You either try the APIs here, or I attached Postman collections under "docs" folder, you can import collections and run them too.